ConnectNowUK/docs/docs/chat/user-guide/user-guide.md

 ## Starting a new conversation

 Depending how your company has implemented ConnectNow chat, you will be able to start a conversation using a button or a link.
+This will open a new chat window in your browser.

 ![Start conversation button](./start.jpg)